philpearl/bqupload/bigquery/design.md

+- Is this still the wrong model?
+We perhaps want to disconnect queuing from uploading, so any uploading errors don't stop queuing and are eventually retried.
+  - I think that might just mean that the table writer could be inert, so writing just spills to disk.
+  - and we'd need something to retry creating the managed stream.
+  - might not be needed - managed stream may already do this for us.

 - server receives connections
 - first data on a connection describes table and messages
 - server gets a buffer that's associated with that info